jfchoii/saints3/wiki/editors.md

 >
 > For now, either click the Edit button in the upper right or navigate to <https://github.com/jfchoii/saints3/tree/master/wiki> and open the .md file of interest.
 You can then edit it by clicking the :pencil: icon in the upper right side.
 This uses the Markdown format employed by Jekyll.
 [1](https://www.markdownguide.org/tools/jekyll/) [2](https://www.markdownguide.org/cheat-sheet/)

+To request an edit on Github: Create a new Issue via the Issues tab in the upper left corner of the repository page at <github.com/jfchoii/saints3>.
+I or a collaborator will be able to directly respond to the issue created, which functions as a trackable ticket.

 **Don't change any filenames.
 This will break links until I can soft-code permanent links, if necessary.**

 For more complicated edits, I will post a guide explaining how to make a branch and merge branches for those unfamiliar with Github.
 Right now, removing pages/creating new pages is discouraged as I have to figure out the linking and provide a github guide, but I highly encourage reducing the number of pages by combining the contents into one page.